Andrew Levitas

-Andrew James Levitas (born September 4, 1977) is an American painter, sculptor, filmmaker, actor, writer, producer, photographer and restaurateur.
+Andrew James Levitas (born September 4, 1977) is an American filmmaker, painter, sculptor, actor, writer, producer, photographer and restaurateur.

 Early life

 Levitas was born in New York City.
 He attended Horace Mann School and then Dalton School in Manhattan.
 After graduating from the Dalton School, he attended New York University.
 He graduated in 2000 with a degree from the Gallatin School of NYU.
 He is Jewish.

 Art career

 Photographic sculpture

-The New York Times declared that Social Impact Artist Andrew Levitas “has the Midas touch” when describing his continued work across multiple creative platforms.
+The New York Times declared that social impact artist Andrew Levitas “has the Midas touch” when describing his continued work across multiple creative platforms.
 Levitas has been a mainstay on the New York and European art scene for over two decades.
-In 2004 Levitas produced his "Metalwork Experiment."
+In 2004 Levitas produced his "Metalwork Experiment".
 Metalwork Photography photographic sculptures are formed by a process involving the transfer of photographs onto custom transparencies that are in turn melted onto hand detailed sheets.

 Levitas’ installations are each composed of multi-paneled interlocking metal sheets whose collective impact transcends their individual materiality.
-Other works included in the exhibition are crumpled sheets of metal that resonate with John Chamberlain's mangled installations, inspired by the action Abstract Expressionist paintings that typified the Post-War New York School.
+Other works included in the exhibition are crumpled sheets of metal that resonate with John Chamberlain's mangled installations, inspired by the action abstract expressionist paintings that typified the Post-War New York School.
 However, as opposed to Chamberlain's incorporation of ready-mades, Levitas' creation and subsequent disfiguration of his own artwork adds a performative twist to his artwork that situates it at the vanguard of contemporary art.
 The result is a work that combines the imagery of a photograph with the presence of a sculpture.
 While these works are printed as editions, they function as unique objects since each print differs, depending on the level of hand tooling.

 Levitas’ work has also garnered attention through top auction houses, museums, and art fairs.
 2012 highlights include a solo exhibition Metalwork Photograph: Sculptures at Phillips de Pury in Manhattan, as well as a ten-year retrospective Andrew Levitas: A Brief Survey 2002–2012 at New York University.
-2014 highlights include the first solo exhibition ever presented at the highly anticipated Phillips, Berkeley square which included examples of Levitas's earlier two-dimensional artwork in which he successfully fused metalwork and photography, as well as examples of the artist's more recent works depicting crumpled sheets and three-dimensional freestanding installations, all made in his distinctive and innovative style.
+2014 highlights include the first solo exhibition ever presented at the highly anticipated Phillips, Berkeley Square, which included examples of Levitas's earlier two-dimensional artwork in which he successfully fused metalwork and photography, as well as examples of the artist's more recent works depicting crumpled sheets and three-dimensional freestanding installations, all made in his distinctive and innovative style.

 Levitas' work has been showcased worldwide.
-Most notably, his work has been acquired by museums including The National Museum Wales and 10 Downing Street and he is one of only a handful of American artists accepted to show with the Société Nationale des Beaux-Arts at the Louvre.
-Levitas' most recent sculptural work on environmental pollution debuted with a solo exhibition at The Goulandris Museum in Athens, where he was artist in residence in 2021.
+Most notably, his work has been acquired by museums including the National Museum Wales and 10 Downing Street and he is one of only a handful of American artists accepted to show with the Société Nationale des Beaux-Arts at the Louvre.
+Levitas' most recent sculptural work on environmental pollution debuted with a solo exhibition at the Goulandris Museum of Contemporary Art in Athens, where he was artist-in-residence in 2021.
 Upcoming museum exhibitions include Lisbon, London, and Tel Aviv.